Louis Joseph, Dauphin of France: Illness

 In 1786, the fevers returned, but his household regarded them as being of no importance.
 These fevers, however, were the first signs of tuberculosis.
 In the same year, Louis Joseph's education was turned over to men, as was customary for the sons of the kings of France.
 At the ceremony, it was noted that Louis Joseph had trouble walking, which was in fact caused by a curvature of the spine – something which was treated through the use of metal corsets.
 By January 1788 the fevers grew more frequent and the disease progressed quickly.

-Louis Joseph died at 1:00 a.m. at Château de Meudon on June 4, 1789, at the age of seven and a half, during the Estates General, 40 days before the storming of the Bastille.
+Louis Joseph died at 1:00 a.m. at Château de Meudon on June 4, 1789 in the presence of his mother and grandaunts.
+He was seven and a half and passed during the Estates General, 40 days before the storming of the Bastille.
 He was the last prince to live in the castle.
 For five years, Louis Joseph had been battling what appeared to be a form of smallpox.
 He died in his mother's arms shortly after midnight.
 His father, who had been at his bedside on the previous day, had returned to Versailles the afternoon before his son's death to meet with a political delegation.
 Louis Joseph was buried on 13 June in a simple ceremony at the Basilica of St Denis, a month before the storming of the Bastille.
 On 10 August 1793, on order of the National Convention during the Reign of Terror, his tomb was desecrated, together with those of the kings and queens of France, members of the royal family, high dignitaries, and abbots.

 At the death of Louis Joseph, the title of Dauphin passed to his younger brother Louis Charles, Duke of Normandy (1785–1795), who died during the French Revolution, at the Temple prison in Paris.